Industrial Chemical

 How New Chemicals Are Assessed: Expert Council System

-The assessment of new chemicals is not a simple administrative approval but a deep technical review process, uniformly received and organized for assessment by the Vietnam Chemicals Agency (under MOIT).
+The assessment of new chemicals is not a simple administrative approval but a deep technical review process, uniformly received and organized for assessment by the Vietnam Chemicals Agency under MOIT.

 • Centralized Approval Authority: Administrative procedures are uniformly received and organized for assessment by the Vietnam Chemicals Agency under MOIT.